KenPainter/GenLogic/docs/examples/inheritance/string-inheritance.md

 ## Key Concepts

-- **Column Renaming**: The new column gets a different name than the reusable column
+- Column Renaming: The new column gets a different name than the reusable column
-- **Complete Definition Inheritance**: All properties (type, size, constraints) are inherited
+- Complete Definition Inheritance: All properties (type, size, constraints) are inherited
-- **Semantic Mapping**: Maps generic reusable columns to domain-specific names
+- Semantic Mapping: Maps generic reusable columns to domain-specific names
-- **Flexibility**: Same base definition can be reused with contextually appropriate names
+- Flexibility: Same base definition can be reused with contextually appropriate names

 ## YAML Configuration